HHristov22/MeetMe/README.md

 Entering a meeting is done by generating a link to meet jit si.

 If a meeting is delayed, students affected by it are informed about it.
-If needed, comments can also be written and are only visible to the instructor who created the meeting and the participants.
+If needed, comments can also be written and are only visible to the teacher who created the meeting and the participants.

 ## Teacher